 Create a Fair and Balanced Premarital Agreement

 There are many reasons an engaged couple may elect to create a prenuptial agreement.
 These types of agreements can define many aspects of the relationship and offer more than simply an insurance policy in the event of a divorce.
-At The Family Law Firm of Donna J Smiedt in Arlington, TX, we specialize in family law and can walk you through every stage of the process.
+At The Family Law Firm of Donna J Smiedt in Arlington, TX, Donna specializes in family law and can walk you through every stage of the process.
 Donna Smiedt and her team can draw up an agreement which protects separate property, defines the financial responsibility of each spouse, and explains how to distribute property in the event of death.
 For many couples, a premarital agreement allows them to enter into their marriage with a feeling of security and assurance.
 If you are interested in creating a prenuptial agreement, contact our office online or call us at (817) 572-9900 today.

 What Is a Prenuptial Agreement?